National Chapters

 Today MW Italy’s main task is to make the voices of those heard, who do not have the means to do so, to take action where no one else is able or willing to do so, and to join forces with other NGOs so as to send out a clear message on the protection of mountain areas.

-Mountain Wilderness Netherlands
+Mountain Wilderness Pakistan

 Mountain Wilderness Spain